Banksville (Pittsburgh): City Steps

 The Banksville neighborhood has 5 distinct flights of city steps - all of which are open and in a safe condition.
-In Banksville, the Steps of Pittsburgh quickly connect pedestrians to public transportation and many businesses along Banksville Road.
+In Banksville, the public stairways in Pittsburgh quickly connect pedestrians to public transportation and many businesses along Banksville Road.

 The Anise Way city steps in the Banksville neighborhood of Pittsburgh, PA.

 Recreation

 Residents have convenient access to the Banksville park, operated by the Pittsburgh Citiparks.
 The park features a playground, swimming pool, tennis courts, basketball court, batting cages, and ballfield.

 Surrounding communities

 Banksville has five borders, including the Pittsburgh neighborhoods of Ridgemont to the north and Beechview to the east, the boroughs of Dormont to the south and Green Tree to the west, and the municipality of Mt.
 Lebanon to the southwest.